 Once sufficient funding has been secured and approved for a position, and the employee has been properly paid from the approved funding source, any changes in funding may require the reallocation of prior months’ labor and benefit charges.
 The reallocation will be calculated by Payroll personnel based upon personnel action forms submitted by the employing department head/dean, and approved by the appropriate Provost/Vice Chancellor, the Office of Financial Planning and Budgets and the appropriate personnel office.

 Disbursement of state and federal funds must be in accordance with applicable laws, rules and regulations.
 In order to avoid any audit findings related to the misuse of state or federal funding, all personnel action forms must be prepared by the employing department within thirty days of the effective date of the funding notification.
-In addition, these forms must be submitted to all relevant offices (e.g., the appropriate personnel office, the Office of Financial Planning and Budgets, the Office of Contracts and Grants, and the Payroll Office) by established due dates in order for the change to be reflected in the employee’s next paycheck.
-If applicable, revised Time and Effort Reports should be submitted to the Office of Contracts and Grants within thirty days of the funding notification.
+In addition, these forms must be submitted to all relevant offices (e.g., the appropriate personnel office, the Office of Financial Planning and Budgets, Contract and Grant Accounting, and the Payroll Office) by established due dates in order for the change to be reflected in the employee’s next paycheck.
+If applicable, revised Time and Effort Reports should be submitted to Contract and Grant Accounting within thirty days of the funding notification.

 - ♦ A University receipt book contains fifty prenumbered receipts.

 - ♦ A University receipt book must be utilized by all academic and administrative departments responsible for collecting cash.
 A receipt must be written for all cash received.

 - ♦ All receipt books must be available for audit by the University Internal Auditor and the N.C.
 Office of State Auditor.
 The purpose of the audit is to verify that monies collected have been: